kimtth/awesome-azure-openai-llm/README.md

   <!-- > ScratchPad: Using "program execution" strategy boosts performance of large language model tasks by enforcing the use of a "scratch pad."
 For instance, instead of requesting the LLM's output for a Python function with a specific input, users can ask for the execution trace.
 This prompts the model to generate predictions for each intermediate step of the function, thereby increasing the probability of the LLM producing the correct final line. [cite](https://snorkel.ai/large-language-models-llms/) -->

 <!-- - Semantic Kernel supports Azure Cognitive Search Vector Search. `July 19th, 2023` [ref](https://devblogs.microsoft.com/semantic-kernel) -->

+- Use function calling for most tasks; it's more powerful and easier.
+Stepwise and Handlebars planners will be deprecated [ref](https://learn.microsoft.com/en-us/semantic-kernel/concepts/planning) [Jun 2024]

 #### **Semantic Function**